artiV4/LlamaOrDuck/readme.md

 When working on the project, if you add more imports update requirements.txt.

+# The Project
+The main notebook for the project is `llama_or_duck.ipynb`, which contains the code for training, and evaluating the models.
 # Llama or duck game
 In order to measure the performance of our machine learning models, we have developed a human interface for classifying llamas and ducks.
 This interface